12 TikTok Food Influencers to Partner With in 2025

 cucinaconruben Ruben Bondi food influencer on TikTok

 Ruben Bondi, @cucinaconruben, is known for his Italian-style cooking.
-His content showcases traditional recipes using fresh, high-quality ingredients in a relatable and engaging way.
-His charming personality and focus on Italian cuisine have earned him a loyal following of 2.4M users on TikTok.
+His food content showcases traditional recipes using fresh, high-quality ingredients in a relatable and entertaining way.
+His charming personality and passion for Italian cuisine have earned him a loyal following of 2.4M users on TikTok.

-He also hosts a show on Food Network, Cooking on the Balcony With Ruben, where he prepares traditional Italian food, often inviting family and friends as guests.
-He’s a great fit for Italian food brands selling ingredients like pasta, olive oil, and cheese.
-He’s also collaborated with kitchenware brands in the past and would be a great fit for brands in this niche.
+He also hosts a show on Food Network, Cooking on the Balcony With Ruben, where he prepares traditional Italian dishes, often inviting family and friends to the table.
+He’s a great fit for Italian food brands and kitchenware brands looking to reach an audience that appreciates both authenticity and creativity in the kitchen.

 6. The_pastaqueen